xames3/xa/docs/source/explained/eli5/index.rst

 ..
 Author: Akshay Mestry <xa@mes3.dev>
 ..
 Created on: 07 November, 2025
 ..
-Last updated on: 28 November, 2025
+Last updated on: 07 December, 2025

-:og:title: Explain Like I'm 5!
+:og:title: Explain Like I'm 5
 :og:description: Not exactly short, but simple answers to tricky technical
     concepts and questions
 :og:type: article